Richienb/ros-cursor-scheme-previewer/README.md

 Click [here](http://www.mediafire.com/file/tkl1i2oxrex8kjb/Cursor+Scheme+Previewer.exe) to download the portable application

-You also need to install the Roboto font.
+It is recommended that you install the Roboto font.
 You can download only the [styles you need](http://www.mediafire.com/file/ur5bqnofo2l58a0/Roboto+For+Cursor+Scheme+Previewer.zip) or the [full pack](https://fonts.google.com/download?family=Roboto).
+However if you don't install it, the default font (likely Microsoft Sans Serif) will be used.